Come to Study in Finland!

 In addition to study periods abroad, the Erasmus programme offers the possibility of obtaining a work placement in another European country.
 The basic criteria are:

-- the Erasmus internship should last 3-12 months
+- the Erasmus traineeship should last 2-12 months

 - it should always be included as part of the trainee's degree studies

 - finding a suitable host organisation for the placement is the trainee's responsibility